 And if you’ve paid off some of your principal since taking out the original mortgage, your new loan will be based on a lower balance.
 That can further lower your monthly payment and save you more money.

-Use our mortgage refinance calculator to help you decide if you should refinance.
+We have a calculator that can help you decide if you should refinance.

 How much does it cost to refinance?